Application and admission: Public Governance - international procedure

-- Your admission may be conditional upon, e.g., your graduation from your current degree and/or meeting the English proficiency requirements.
+- Your admission may be conditional upon, e.g., your graduation from your current degree.
 The conditional admission letter will state what you need to do to turn your conditional admission into unconditional admission.
 Please read it carefully and contact your International Admissions Coordinator if you have any questions.

 - After you have met all the conditions of admission, you will receive your unconditional admission letter via e-mail.